-The current tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the Statement of Financial Position date.
+The current tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the year end.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

-Deferred tax is recognised, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
+Deferred tax is recognised, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the Consolidated Financial Statements.
 However, the deferred tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that, at the time of the transaction, affects neither accounting nor taxable profit or loss.
-Deferred tax is determined using tax rates and laws that have been enacted or substantially enacted by the date of Statement of Financial Position and are expected to apply when the related deferred tax asset is realised or the deferred tax liability is settled.
-Deferred tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilised.
+Deferred tax is determined using tax rates and laws that have been enacted or substantially enacted by the date of the Statement of Financial Position and are expected to apply when the related deferred tax asset is realised or the deferred tax liability is settled.

+Deferred tax assets are recognised only to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilized.

-1.20 EMPLOYEE BENEFITS
+1.17 EMPLOYEE BENEFITS

-(a) Pension obligations
+(a) Pension Obligations

-The Group operates defined benefit and defined contribution pension schemes.
+The Royal Mint Limited operates defined benefit and defined contribution pension schemes which cover all of the Group.
 The schemes are generally funded through payments to insurance companies or trustee-administered funds, determined by periodic actuarial calculations.
-A defined contribution plan is a pension plan under which the Company pays fixed contributions into a separate entity.
-The Group has no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employee service in the current and prior periods.
+A defined contribution plan is a pension plan under which The Royal Mint Limited pays fixed contributions into a separate entity.
+The Royal Mint Limited has no legal or constructive obligation to pay further contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employee service in the current and prior periods.
 A defined benefit plan is a pension plan that is not a defined contribution plan.
 Typically, defined benefit plans define an amount of pension benefit that an employee will receive on retirement, usually dependent on one or more factors such as age, years of service and compensation.